thelfer/tfel/docs/web/tfel-material.md

 ### Computation of homogenization schemes

-The file `MicrostructureLinearHomogenization.ixx` introduces the `HomogenizationScheme class` which has three attributes:
+The file `MicrostructureLinearHomogenization.ixx` introduces a `HomogenizationScheme` object which has three attributes:

  - `homogenized_stiffness`